Share |

 Advertisements

-Fun Facts: English Words
+English Words Facts

 "The redundancy of a language is related to the existence of crossword puzzles." —Claude Shannon